open-cloud/xos/xos/configurations/cord-pod/README.md

 Currently it's also necessary to do some manual configuration on each compute node.
 As root do the following:
- 1. Disable neutron-plugin-openvswitch-agent, if running
+ 1. Disable neutron-plugin-openvswitch-agent, if running:
 ```
 $ service neutron-plugin-openvswitch-agent stop
 $ echo manual > /etc/init/neutron-plugin-openvswitch-agent.override
 ```
  2. Delete *br-int* and all other bridges from OVS
- 3. Configure OVS to listen for connections from VTN
+ 3. Configure OVS to listen for connections from VTN:
 ```
 $ ovs-appctl -t ovsdb-server ovsdb-server/add-remote ptcp:6641
 ```